 …this is still by far the best site to get your credit reports for free.
 Despite the complaints, AnnualCreditReport.com is NOT a scam.

-Sure, the quality of AnnualCreditReport.com is going down as the numbers of ads go up, but it’s still the only legit place you can get a truly free report without having to enroll in some trial offer… as long as you don’t do so accidentally!
+Sure, the quality of AnnualCreditReport.com might not be the best, but it’s still the only legit place you can get a truly free report from all free bureaus without having to enroll in some trial offer.